 With Wordy Wednesdays running for so many years I thought it was time for a change and inspired by Gary Bernstein’s 1988 book Burning Cold decided to see how many Wednesdays I could publish a different portrait of the same model, in this case Pamela Simpson.

-Over the next who knows how many weeks I’ll be show-casing a diff-erent image of her that was made over the five years I’ve work-ed with Pam show-ing her many, many different looks in many different styles.
+Over the next who knows how many weeks I’ll be show-casing a diff-erent image of her that was made over the five years that I work-ed with Pam show-ing her many, many different looks in many different styles.
 One of the delights of working with Pam was never knowing what her hair style or even its color would be from shoot-to-shoot.
 This time it was back to being blonde although shorter than in some other shoots.